cyrex562/imgui-rs/docs/README.md

 ### The Pitch

-Dear ImGui is a **bloat-free graphical user interface library for C++**.
+Dear ImGui is a **bloat-free graphical user interface library for C += 1**.
 It outputs optimized vertex buffers that you can render anytime in your 3D-pipeline enabled application.
 It is fast, portable, renderer agnostic and self-contained (no external dependencies).

 Dear ImGui is designed to **enable fast iterations** and to **empower programmers** to create **content creation tools and visualization / debug tools** (as opposed to UI for the average end-user).
 It favors simplicity and productivity toward this goal, and lacks certain features normally found in more high-level libraries.